alexgaarciia/AIMathAnalysis/README.md

 };
 ```

-### Step 3: Choosing the best path.
+#### Step 3: Choosing the best path
 In this last part of the experiment, we will try to get the best path from one router to another.
 To do this, there is a key aspect that must be provided, which is the metric by which we are going to know if a path is preferrable to another.
 This metric will take into account aspects along the lines of:
 - Propagation delay: We will penalize 5us for each kilometer in the fiber.
 - Transmission queue delay: We will penalize 1us for each 1/(1-load).
 - BeR penalty: If BeR >= 10^-4 and Ber <= 1, we will assign a penalty of 1000us; If BeR > 10^-5 and BeR < 10^-4, the penalty will be of 50us; Otherwise, there is no penalty (0us).

-Finally, once this was specified, we asked ChatGPT the code that he would use to compute the best path from router 2 to router 4:
+Finally, once this was specified, we asked ChatGPT the code that would be use to compute the best path from router 2 to router 4:
 ```ruby
 (* Define the adjacency matrix *)
 adjMatrix = {